 Description: The mPGA478B CPU socket supports all 478-pin Intel Pentium 4 CPUs that use this socket.
-The motherboard comes with a mounting frame mounted on the board to attach the heatsink and cooling fan assembly required by the Pentium 4 CPU.
+The motherboard comes with a "retention mechanism" mounting frame on the board to attach the heatsink and cooling fan assembly required by the Pentium 4 CPU.